Specific sites within

 Belly of the Whale

 Pinot Noir is a notoriously fickle variety and one must be ready to accept the challenges that come with farming this grape.
 It is not a decision to be taken lightly.
-Belly of the Whale is crafted from Donum Vineyard fruit, located in Carneros, the cool, misty gateway to the rest of northern California’s wine country.
-For this wine, I use Roederer clone Pinot, which is cold-soaked for ten days before being fermented on the skins for 16 days.
-Once complete, I age Belly of the Whale for 11 months in one-third new French oak barrels.
+Belly of the Whale is crafted from Sun Chase Vineyard fruit, located in the southern reaches of the Sonoma Coast appellation, the cool, high elevation slopes that act as a gateway to the rest of Sonoma County’s wine country.
+For this wine, I use 777 clone Pinot, which is cold-soaked for ten days before being fermented on the skins for 21 days.
+Once complete, I age Belly of the Whale for 10 months in 50% new French oak barrels.

 As we emerge from the perils found in the Belly of the Whale, we emerge upon the Road of Trials, the first step in the Initiation.
 The profile of this wine hearkens back to classic Côte-Rôtie, dark berries, white pepper, cedar, and cured meats.
 It’s bold and powerful, yet pure, like the hero making ready to be initiated into the next phase of his journey.